Liam-Stusser/ApocalypseRogue/README.md

 # Enemies

 Well I had no idea what I was in for as I moved onto the enemy part I slowly started to realize that I screwed myself.
-About 1 hour into the tutorial for enemies I threw the tutorial out the window and spen the next I think week or little over a week just making/mostly debugging the enemy script.
+About 1 hour into the tutorial for enemies I threw the tutorial out the window and spent the next I think week or little over a week just making/mostly debugging the enemy script.
 Rather than use Unitys built in AI tools for pathing, and obsticles I was excited to use my Data Structures and Algorithims knowledge I learned and finally put it to the test.
-I was actually excited to finally use Dijkstra's algorithim since I was essentially working with an adjacency matrix graph, so I busted out my notebook read through my notes and slowly realized Dijkstra is for WEIGHTED graphs.
-Which meant I just had to use a classic greedy BFS search to hunt the player down and did end up actually being my favorite part of this whole project as I got to use quite a few data structures to make this pathing algorithim.
+I was actually excited to use Dijkstra's algorithim since I was essentially working with an adjacency matrix graph, so I busted out my notebook read through my notes and slowly realized Dijkstra is for WEIGHTED graphs.
+Which meant I just had to use a classic greedy BFS search to hunt the player down, and did end up actually being my favorite part of this whole project as I got to use quite a few data structures to make this pathing algorithim.
 A BFS search involves using a Queue (in graphs at least), then a hashset to store visited nodes, and finally a hashmap to store the route you are building to the player, and then building the path by reversing the order of your hashmap in a new array.
+(If you need a touch up on some of these data structures you can goto my FCC repository and open the D&A directory and read about them there)

 ---